taskcluster/docker-worker/README.md

 ### Common problems

-  - Time synchronization : if your running docker in a VM your VM may drift in time...
+  - Time synchronization : if you're running docker in a VM your VM may drift in time...
 This often results in stale warnings on the queue.

 ## Deployment

-The below is a detailed guide to how deployment works if you know what your doing and just need a check list see: [deployment check list](/deploy/checklist.md)
+The below is a detailed guide to how deployment works if you know what you're doing and just need a check list see: [deployment check list](/deploy/checklist.md)

 ### Requirements